KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/part-6-tips-and-tricks.md

    * `telnet` is a protocol that allows you to log in to another remote machine, located in this case at towel.blinkenlights.nl.
    {% endhint %}

+You can also play a fun game to learn vim with https://vim-adventures.com/.